crayzeewulf/libserial/README.md

 =========

 This library can be used to access the serial ports on POSIX systems.
-You will need the latest gcc release (anything after gcc-3.2 should work) to compile libserial.
+You will need a recent g++ release (anything after gcc-3.2 should work) to compile libserial.

 If you get the source from github, you need to generate the configure script first: